MERLIN a 2-4 Player game for 14 Year olds and upwards

 Of the many man-management, resource management, die-rolling euro-style games MERLIN is definitely in the Top Ten of this century and very near the top of that list.
 There is little or no player participation, none actually unless you count replacing an opponent's Hench-person with one of yours, but for once that doesn't matter as the game has so much going for it even though the setup is almost constant - the placement of the Knights (according to the players Starting Cards), the dealing of Mission cards (these are ways of gaining additional VPs and can be resolved by the players in their Turn (one only per Turn) and the rolling of the dice being the random elements.
 Each games plays out similarly, of course, but they do not play out the same and to date we have found no definitive way of guaranteeing a win no matter what strategies or tactics we have tried, and we have tried.

-You can also check out your local games store to find a copy LOCAL GAME STORES FOUND HERE
+You should check out your local games store to find a copy LOCAL GAME STORES FOUND HERE